WMamba: Wavelet-based Mamba for Face Forgery Detection: Related Works Motivation

 \subsection{Face Forgery Detection}

-Face forgery detection is typically framed as a binary classification problem, where the model takes an image or video as input and classifies it as either ``real" or ``fake".
-Based on the strategies employed, existing detection methods can be broadly categorized into four main types: spatial-domain, frequency-domain, time-domain, and data-driven approaches.
-Spatial-domain methods detect face forgeries by examining variations in spatial details at the image level, such as color \cite{8803740}, saturation \cite{8803661}, and artifacts \cite{Shiohara_2022_CVPR}.
-In contrast, time-domain methods analyze inter-frame inconsistencies, leveraging the entire video as input to identify manipulations \cite{10081373,10478974}.
-Frequency-domain methods convert spatial- or time-domain data into the frequency domain using algorithms such as Discrete Cosine Transform (DCT) and Discrete Wavelet Transform (DWT) \cite{qian2020thinking,Tan_Zhao_Wei_Gu_Liu_Wei_2024}.
-These techniques are particularly effective in uncovering subtle forgery traces that are imperceptible in the spatial or time domain.
-Finally, data-driven methods focus on optimizing model architectures and training strategies to fully exploit the potential of available data \cite{Zhao_2021_ICCV}.
-Based on the above categorizations, WMamba can be identified as a frequency-domain method.
+According to \cite{pei2024deepfake}, existing studies on face forgery detection can be broadly categorized into four types based on the strategies they employ: spatial-domain, frequency-domain, time-domain, and data-driven approaches.
+Spatial-domain methods detect facial forgeries by examining variations in spatial details at the image level, such as color \cite{8803740}, saturation \cite{8803661}, and artifacts \cite{Zhao_2021_CVPR,Cao_2022_CVPR,Shiohara_2022_CVPR,9694644,cui2024forensics}.
+In contrast, time-domain methods analyze inter-frame inconsistencies, leveraging the entire video as input to identify manipulations \cite{Haliassos_2021_CVPR,10.1145/3474085.3475508,gu2022delving,gu2022hierarchical,10054130,10478974,zhang2025learning}.
+Frequency-domain methods employ algorithms such as the Fast Fourier Transform (FFT) \cite{tan2024frequency}, Discrete Cosine Transform (DCT) \cite{qian2020thinking,Li_2021_CVPR}, and Discrete Wavelet Transform (DWT) \cite{9447758,Liu_2022_ACCV,10.1145/3503161.3547832,10004978} to convert data from the spatial or time domain into the frequency domain.
+These techniques are particularly effective in uncovering subtle forgery traces that are often imperceptible in the spatial or time domain.
+Finally, data-driven methods focus on optimizing model architectures and refining training strategies to maximize the utility of available data \cite{Zhao_2021_ICCV,hu2022finfer,Huang_2023_CVPR,Guo_2023_CVPR,Zhai_2023_ICCV,Yan_2023_ICCV,Yan_2024_CVPR}.